-Sexual abuse in nursing homes is rare, but it can be extremely damaging, both physically and mentally.
+Sexual abuse in nursing homes is rare, but it can be extremely harmful, both physically and mentally.
 Sexual abuse in nursing homes may be committed by anyone — staff, other residents, or even criminals who enter the facility illegally.
-Get important statistics on sexual abuse in nursing homes.
+Below, learn about some of the important facts on sexual abuse in nursing homes.

 It is important that families regularly check in with loved ones who live in nursing homes to keep them safe.
 Nobody ever deserves to suffer from nursing home abuse, whether it be sexual, physical, or emotional.

-Concerned family members can look for signs of sexual abuse, including:
+Concerned family members can look for signs of abuse, including:

-- Bruises on the thighs or genital area
+- Bruises on the thighs and/or genital area

 - Newly developed depression or anxiety

 - Unexplained sexually transmitted diseases